logsv/em-taskflow-ai/README.md

 3. **Upload PDFs** in the PDF Upload view.
 Wait for confirmation.
 4. **Switch to Chat** and ask questions.
 The system will use your PDFs to answer.
 5. **Sources** for each answer are shown below the response.
+6. **Task Management** features can be accessed through the integrated tools.

 ---